JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example5.md

 ## Filtering

 The most convenient technique to filter a SummarizedExperiment involves the `map` function combined with either the `eachrow` or `eachcol` iterators, depending on whether you want to filter row-wise or column-wise.
 First, a custom condition, such as `x -> mean(x) == 10`, should be passed to `map` together with an iterator across the dimensions of the assay of interest, such as `eachcol(assay(se, "my_assay"))`.
-This returns a vector of indices that can be use to filter the rows or columns of the SummarizedExperiment, as shown here:
+This returns a vector of indices that can be used to filter the rows or columns of the SummarizedExperiment, as shown here:

 ```@example re
 # drop rows with missing values in some assay